 A block model was created in GEMS to cover the entire area of gold mineralization at the Windfall Lake Project.
 The block model is rotated by 30° counter-clockwise such that the block model is oriented subparallel to the general strike of the gold mineralization.
 Block size is 5 m by 5 m by 5 m.
-The model parameters are summarized in Table 6.
+The model parameters are summarized in Table 14.6 of the Windfall Lake PEA.